|

 had some spectacular views of the Northern Lights.
 Mom and I

+braved the cold temperatures to appreciate the display.
 We only brought three camp chairs, so Aaron and I

 shared. |